If you are pursuing the MEd in special education, you must complete a field-based, capstone experience – regardless of licensure needs.

 In addition to on-site supervision by an agency/program lead person, the number of observations by the College supervisor is a minimum of 3.

 SPED 695 Advanced Applications in Special Education (3 credits)

 - Currently teaching, and who are seeking their initial license and/or endorsement via their Local Education Agency (LEA);

 - Currently teaching, and who are fully licensed and endorsed.
 Students in this category must be employed as a special education or general education inclusion teacher in their respective schools;

-- Not teaching, but intends to seek a teaching position in the near or distant future, but who does not wish to gain their teaching license via Lynchburg College;
+- Not teaching, but intends to seek a teaching position in the near or distant future, but who does not wish to gain their teaching license via University of Lynchburg;

 - No teaching, and has no intention of seeking employment in a school setting, and has no interest in seeking a teaching license; or

 The involvement of a cooperating teacher typically is not required for SPED 695.

 You are expected to meet all SPED 695 assignment requirements.
 A minimum of 60 clock hours is required.
 Training in the prevention of, and response to, child abuse and neglect, as well as the VDOE technology competencies are not required.
 You will attend on-campus seminars and participate on discussion threads via Moodle.

 The number of observations made by the College supervisor for this course is typically a minimum of 3.